 Download our inbound marketing ebook, 'How to Generate Leads That Close' and start learning.

 Learning to ride a bike is easier and safer if you've got help.
 An inbound marketing agency provides you with the same kind of support.

 You're excited to implement inbound marketing, but you've also identified a skills or resources gap between your company's capabilities and the requirements for an inbound marketing strategy that performs.
 This is where agency help comes in.
 An inbound marketing agency acts like your stabilisers, keeping you aloft while you learn your way around the gears (never mind the road ahead).

 Typically, an agency will start by getting to know you and your business.
-This usually involves lots of questions to ask before hiring an agency that can be used to build up a picture of your business, your customers, and the space in which you operate.
+This should involve a dedicated strategy phase that the agency can use to build up a picture of your business, your customers, the space in which you operate — and your goals.

 An agency will then use these insights to create an inbound marketing strategy and plan that fits your business, and help you get it moving.

-This usually involves providing the inbound marketing services you need to fill the gaps between your sales, marketing and customer service processes, improve your content marketing processes, and get clarity over the full spectrum of customer data.
+This usually involves filling the gaps between your sales, marketing and customer service processes, improve your content marketing processes, and get clarity over the full spectrum of customer data.

 However, the real value an agency should bring is building a process into your business that attracts, engages, and delights your customers consistently, a process that is measurable and constantly reviewed and iterated for constant improvement.